image of a notepad with notes (for a private tutor)

 Go back and watch the scene again.
 If the next word out of her mouth were "Joyeuse," the music swell would seem completely out of place—like peering into an empty hotel bar blasting Lady Gaga at two in the afternoon.
 It's like, "Run that one by me again?
 Did you say 'Joy Ooze?'"

-This probably accounts for the defensive tone on display in the Waypoint post.
-By putting out this "PR statement" a few months before the book's release, doesn't it sort of sound like they're really saying something else?
-"We get to pick her name—so suck it up, chuds!"
+This probably accounts for the defensive tone on display in the Halo Waypoint post.
+By putting out this "PR statement" a few months before the book's release, doesn't it sort of sound like they're really saying something else? ("We get to pick her name—so suck it up, chuds!")

-One stray line from the Master Chief cannot be cajoled into the meaning with which they've attempted to imbue it.
+One throwaway line from the Master Chief cannot be cajoled into the meaning with which they've attempted to imbue it.

 (That example was the real, honest-to-God thesis of a visiting lecturer at my university, whose book presentation summarily convinced me there was no useful work being done in literary academia.)